openhatch/ethics-and-history/README.md

 * CD into case_studies/<your story here>*
 * open list_of_sources in your favorite editor and begin reading*

+You do NOT need to read all of the resources, just enough to summarize what happened and begin exploring the issues raised.

 <b>3)  Summarize what you've learned</b>

 When you think you understand the story, work with the rest of your group to make a summary of what happened.